Chapter 13: Safety, Health and Worker's Compensation

 College policy and state law prohibit anyone other than commissioned police officers from carrying a weapon on College premises or while on College business.
 Unauthorized possession of a weapon on College time or premises is grounds for immediate termination of employment.

-The department of Environmental Health and Safety, located in the Benjamin West building is responsible for Swarthmore's compliance with the federal Occupational Safety and Health Act (OHSA).
+The Environmental Health and Safety Officer is responsible for Swarthmore's compliance with the federal Occupational Safety and Health Act (OHSA).
 The purpose of OSHA is to protect the health and safety of the Swarthmore community.

 Departments whose staff members may be exposed to risks in their positions have departmental policies and procedures regarding safety precautions.
 If you are exposed to hazardous or infectious materials while at work, you must notify your supervisor immediately.
 If you become aware of or suspect safety hazards in your work environment, please report these to the Environmental Health and Safety officer.

 If you work in an area where you are exposed to hazardous chemicals or other materials or might be exposed in a foreseeable emergency like a leak or spill, you have a right to know and to be trained in compliance with federal and state regulations.
-Lists of chemicals used are available in your work area and a complete listing is available in the Environmental Health and Safety department.
+Lists of chemicals used are available in your work area and a complete listing is available by contacting the Environmental Health and Safety Officer.

 Many positions require that you wear protective clothing or equipment in performing certain duties.
-You must comply with departmental guidelines for protective gear (e.g., hard hats, goggles, gloves, scrubs) failure to do so may result in performance action.
+You must comply with departmental guidelines for protective gear (e.g., hard hats, goggles, gloves, scrubs).
+Failure to do so may result in disciplinary action.
 Staff who come in routine direct contact with blood or body fluids are subject to Universal Precaution policies, available in your departmental Offices.

-After 90 days, if an employee decides to receive treatment outside the panel, the employee must notify the Employee Relations Manager or Director of the Worth Health Center within five (5) days or the College is relieved of its obligation to pay.
+After 90 days, if an employee decides to receive treatment outside the panel, the employee must notify Human Resources within five (5) days or the College is relieved of its obligation to pay.

 If an injury or sudden symptoms may be life-threatening, call ext.
-8333 and Public Safety will dispatch appropriate emergency response, including off-campus services as needed (if you call 911 first, be sure to contact Public Safety immediately afterward).
-Helping the person is the top priority, regardless of who it is or what may have caused the problem.
-Determining cause and responsibility, and completing reports/documentation will follow as soon as is practical.
+8333 and Public Safety will dispatch appropriate emergency response, including off-campus services as needed (if you call 911 first, be sure to contact Public Safety immediately afterward), Medical treatment is the priority and completing reports/documentation will follow as soon as is practical.

 For other less urgent injuries, Public Safety will initiate an incident report, and arrange for transportation to one of the occupational health providers on the College's panel.
 They will provide you with an information sheet, which you will be asked to sign, and a list of the College's panel of physicians and health care providers.

-If you are injured while on College business while off campus or while traveling out of the area, you may secure initial assistance from a hospital, physician, or other health care provider of your choice.
-You must then seek subsequent treatment from a panel provider for at least the first 90 days from the date of your first treatment.
-Make a report of the injury upon returning to campus within one business day by contacting Public Safety and contact the Employee Relations Manager in Human Resources to arrange an appointment with a panel physician.
+If you are injured while on College business off campus or traveling out of the area, you may secure initial assistance from a hospital, physician, or other health care provider of your choice.
+You must seek subsequent treatment from a panel provider for at least the first 90 days from the date of your first treatment.
+Upon your return, you must make a report of the injury upon returning to campus within one business day by contacting Public Safety and contact Human Resources to arrange an appointment with a panel physician.

 Missed work time on the day of injury that is spent receiving treatment is reported as regular time.
 You must use your accrued sick time for any follow-up visits that require you to miss work.
 The Occupational Health providers can often accommodate early or late appointments outside of work hours.